mengzhou/MonomerAnnotation/results/README.md

 `%2#1` means this monomer is positioned at the 2nd position from the 5'-end of the promoter, and at the 1st position from the 3'-end of the promoter.
 The 5th column indicates the subtype ID of each monomer.

+# Files for profile-HMM parameters
+The file `profileHMM.tar.gz` includes the parameter files for all three types of monomers.
+These files are trained after the iterative process.